Author – Hannah Findlay

 Prominent eco-labels in India

-GreenPro is a product certification granted by the Confederation of Indian Industry, a industry association that aims at helping environmentally conscious customers to make a greener choice.
+GreenPro is a product certification granted by the Confederation of Indian Industry, that aims at helping environmentally conscious customers to make a greener choice.
 The certification follows a complete lifecycle approach for certifying products.
-This means that the product is scrutinized from the raw material to the end of product’s life.
+This means that the product is scrutinized from the raw material to the end of the product’s life.
 The focus of GreenPro certification are: green building products, industrial equipment, technologies, etc.

 India Organic – National Programme for Organic Production (NPOP) is a labeling standard developed by the Government of India granted to organically farmed food.
 The certification mark came into existence in 2002.
 The India Organic certification standards ensure that the product or its raw materials used were grown only through organic farming, by following the norms of organic production, without any use of chemicals, i.e. fertilizers, pesticides or induced hormones.